A clean data is our birthright, but sometimes we are not able to access it.

 It happens sometimes that you get trailing and leading spaces in your data and it looks very nasty.

-But we have a very simple and easy method to pull out this garbage out and you need only one function to deal with it.
+But we have a very simple and easy method to pull out this garbage and you need only one function to deal with it.

 That's TRIM.